 The club tennis team was formed in the fall of 2005 and is open to both men and women students looking to play both casually and competitively.
 The club is active in the fall and spring semesters, including some court time indoors during the winter.
 Saint Joseph’s participates in the Middle States Region of the USTA sponsored Campus League.
 We have competed in tournaments and played several matches set-up through the Campus league against schools including Lafayette, Lehigh, Navy, Penn State, Rutgers, TCNJ, University of Delaware, UPenn, and Villanova.
 USTA holds a campus tournament each semester, and other matches are arranged accordingly throughout the semester.
 Club players are allotted court time typically twice a week on campus to practice (times may vary).
 Fees may include optional participation in the indoor courts.
 For more information please contact email@example.com.

 Come out and learn the ultimate sport!
-This will be our third year being an official club sport at SJU and we keep getting better.
 No experience is needed to join the team, only the desire to work hard and have fun.
-This year we will be having both A and B teams.
-This is to let newer players develop their skills while letting more experienced players continue to compete at higher and higher levels.
-We are also trying to start a dedicated Women’s team up.
-We typically practice 3 times a week and have tournaments and other events on weekends.
+We typically practice 2 times a week and have tournaments and other events on weekends.
 We compete against other college teams all over the northeast and the country.
 You are only in college once enjoy it!
 We guarantee by joining our team, you will do just that!
 For more information please contact firstname.lastname@example.org

 The Men's Saint Joseph's Club Volleyball team competes in the Mid-Atlantic Collegiate Volleyball Club (MACVC).
 Within this region there are six divisions Central, East, North, West, Northeast, and Non-Conference Opponents.
 SJU is currently in the East division along with other schools such as Villanova, Drexel, and Temple to name a few.
 Last year we had one of our most successful seasons ever, we made the quarter finals of the MACVC championship tournament and we finished second in the East.
 We are a very competitive, small team, always trying to become better.
 In the future we hope to become one of the more competitively strong team known throughout our Eastern division.

 As members of the Northeast Women's Volleyball Club League (NWVCL), we compete year-round with club teams from surrounding universities and colleges.
-We not only scrimmage with local schools such as UPenn and Drexel, but also participate in tournaments that can sometimes require traveling.
-We are looking for women who have experience playing volleyball competitively in high school, and wish to continue their commitment to a team while having fun at the same time.
+We not only scrimmage with local schools such as UPenn and Drexel, but also participate in 2-3 tournaments per semester that require traveling.
+We are looking for women who have experience playing volleyball competitively in high school, and wish to continue their commitment to a team while having fun at the same time!